IgemIONIS/Ionis_Paris/README.txt

-	execute wampserver (it will simulate a php server on your computer) download all the fil from git hub (https://github.com/IgemIONIS/Ionis_Paris) open your file browser and go to C:\wamp64\www create a new folder called IGEM
+	execute wampserver (it will simulate a php server on your computer) download all the fil from git hub (https://github.com/IgemIONIS/Ionis_Paris) open your file browser and go to C:\wamp64\www copy and paste the "IGEM" folder here open this folder and open "bdd.php" in any text editor (sublimeText, notpad++, standard notpad for windows) replace the line "$connect=mysqli_connect("database","root","IgiemCbi1", "testigem");" with "$connect=mysqli_connect("localhost","root","", "testigem");" save and close the text editor
-	copy and paste everything from our git except the "testigem" folder open your file browser and go to C:\wamp64\bin\mysql\mysql5.7.31\data copy and paste the "testigem" folder
+	open your file browser and go to C:\wamp64\bin\mysql\mysql5.7.31\data copy and paste the "testigem" folder
 	you can now access our software locally in a web browser at this link: http://localhost/igem/home.php